-In this course, the student will analyze the utility databases, productivity tools, computerized systems in their learning process.
+In this course, the student will analyze the utility of productivity tools, databases, and computerized systems in their learning process.
 Students will differentiate basic concepts of technology, the information processing cycle, its devices, and the function of computer programs.
 In addition, they will examine core aspects related to Internet services, security, privacy, ethics and technology assistance.
 Finally, it will demonstrate technological competencies in the use of digital tools for the creation of documents in word processors, presentations and electronic spreadsheets.